Critique of World Model: Critique of World Modeling

 Text captures not only physical realities but also mental, social, and counterfactual phenomena, which are otherwise difficult or impossible to observe directly~\citep{deacon1998symbolic}.
 For example, concepts such as justice, motivation, or regret are richly encoded in language but have no direct sensory equivalent.
 Moreover, language provides an interface to collective human memory (e.g., documented observations, scientific discoveries, engineering failures), which are difficult, if not impossible, to derive from raw perceptual input alone~\citep{vygotsky2012thought}.
 Indeed, models trained on text can write software~\citep{wang2024openhands} or solve Olympiad-level math problems~\citep{chervonyi2025gold}, whereas those trained on raw visual and motion data alone have been more suited for physical navigation~\citep{waymo2025driver} or manipulation tasks~\citep{figure2025helix}.

 Thus, the path towards general-purpose world modeling must leverage all modalities of experience, whether it be text, images, videos, touch, audio, or more.
 Crucially, these modalities are not interchangeable, but reflect different layers of experience (e.g., video captures spatiotemporal dynamics in the embodied and physical world, while language encodes abstract concepts and social norms).
-Overemphasizing certain modality over others, such as video over text, reflects a limitation or bias over the very fundamental perception of what a world model is and what it can do.
-A successful world model must therefore learn from this stratefied structure of experience to generalize across diverse tasks.
+A general-purpose world model should not favor any single modality at the expense of others, but rather learn from this stratified structure of experience to generalize across diverse tasks.
 Ignoring any level, be it low-level perception or high-level abstraction, risks omitting crucial information needed for intelligent behavior.